Stocks edge higher as investors weigh growth, inflation - WTMJ

 The next key economic update is set for Thursday, when the Commerce Department releases its latest GDP report for the first quarter.
 Economists are expecting a huge rebound in 2021 and results from the beginning of the year will give Wall Street a clearer picture moving forward.

 The growing economy has also raised inflation concerns, though analysts expect that much of the increase will be tied to economic growth and will be digestible.
-Much of the concern centers around stronger inflation prompting governments and central banks to roll back economic stimulus and change course on interest rates.
+Concern centers around stronger inflation prompting governments and central banks to roll back economic stimulus and change course on interest rates.
 Federal Reserve officials have said that they see no need yet to change course.

 Bond yields remained relatively steady.
-The yield on the 10-year Treasury held at 1.56% from late Tuesday.
+The yield on the 10-year Treasury rose to 1.58% from 1.56% from late Tuesday.

 “Investors need to stop worrying about short-term concerns around The Fed and inflation,” Hooper said.
 “That’s really creating a lot of the churn we’re seeing.”